Registering and de-registering an aircraft

 Change of ownership without change of registration

-In the case of a change of ownership of an aircraft, where the registration marks remain unchanged, the change of ownership must be effected by means of a de-registration of the former owner, followed immediately by re-registration in the name of the new owner.
+In the event of a change of ownership of an aircraft with unchanged registration marks, the change will be made by means of a de-registration in the name of the former owner, followed immediately by a re-registration in the name of the new owner.

 The documents to be submitted by the new owner include:

-- copies of the NCC (Non-Commercial Operation of Complex Aircraft) and SPO (Specialised Operation) declarations when these are made in another EU Member State;
+• copies of the NCC (Non-Commercial Operation of Complex Aircraft) and SPO (Specialised Operation) declarations if these are made in another EU Member State;

-- a copy of the deed of ownership (bill of sale, invoice with proof of payment, etc.);
+• the title deed (bill of sale, invoice with proof of payment, etc.);

-The certificate of airworthiness and the noise certificate are not changed.
+The certificate of airworthiness and the noise certificate remain unchanged.

-In the case of a change of ownership where the registration marks change, the aircraft is to be considered as a new aircraft.
+If the registration marks change during a change of ownership, the aircraft is to be considered as a new aircraft.

 Change of operator

-A new final certificate is issued, the certificate of airworthiness as well as the noise certificate are not changed.
+A new final certificate is then issued while the certificate of airworthiness as well as the noise certificate remain unchanged.

 Sanctions